Rolling Fork, Mississippi

-Rolling Fork is a town in Sharkey County, Mississippi.
-The population was 1,883 as of the 2020 Census.
-It is the county seat of Sharkey County.
+Rolling Fork is a city in and the county seat of Sharkey County, Mississippi, United States.
+As of the 2020 census, the population of the town was 1,883.

 History

-Thomas Y. Chaney located here in 1828, and was the first settler in the county.
-Deer Creek flows through the settlement, and Chaney called the place "Rolling Fork" because of the swiftness of the water at a fork in the creek there.
+Thomas Y. Chaney settled here in 1828, and was the first European-American settler in the area.
+The Choctaw, longtime indigenous occupants, had been forced out by new settler pressure and government treaties to gain their land.

+Deer Creek flows through the settlement.
+Chaney called the place "Rolling Fork" because of the swiftness of the water at a fork in the creek there.
 A post office was established in 1848.

-When Sharkey County was established in 1876, Rolling Fork was made the county seat.
+When Sharkey County was established in 1876, during the Reconstruction era, Rolling Fork was made the county seat.
 A newspaper, The Deer Creek Pilot, was established in 1884.

 The Louisville, New Orleans and Texas Railway was built through Rolling Fork in 1883.
 It was later acquired by the Illinois Central Railroad.
 In 1908, the Bank of Rolling Fork was established.